fuxn/Resume/Fangyuan.Chi-Resume.md

 * Prepared technical requirement documents based on information gathered from customers and industry; involved in post-delivery support.

 *Used: Java EE (Spring, JSF), Jboss, Hibernate, Lucene, MongoDB, XHTML/CSS, JavaScript/JQuery, REST.*

-##Technical Projects:

-* **Distributed Key-Value Store** (2014).
-Key-value pairs are partitioned and replicated using consistent hashing; The consistency and status of the dataset are maintained using gossip protocol.
-(Java);
-* **Chat Room** (2014).
-A server-client chatting room based on Java RMI): Worked with a team of three; Designed, implemented, and dealt with the remote interface, fault recovery mechanisms, and concurrency problem of the chat room.(Java);
-* **Robocode Learning Robot** (2013).
-A Robocode tank robot that competes with other robots on the battlefield; Implemented the robot using machine-learning mechanisms (Reinforcement Learning and a Neural Network) so that it could learn and improve its strategy on the battlefield to perform better over time.
-(Java);
-* **City Animation** (2012).
-A renderer and parser for an animation of a city, which also contains a model of a building.
-The animation of the city features dynamic lighting and fast rendering (C++, GLUT);
-* **Elevator System Simulator** (2011).
-A Java simulator that simulates up to 10 elevators and an unlimited number of floors.
-Implemented dynamic, real-time updating statistics for passenger requests and floor requests (Java);

 ## Languages and Technologies